 - 1. Participating schools will receive their adjudication forms at the awards ceremony along with their participation certificates. - 2.
-The house and backstage will remain closed until all schools have had twenty minutes in the space and on the lighting board.
-This will be recorded by an unbiased timekeeper.
-The timekeeper will announce 2 minutes, 1 minute and 30 seconds.
-Schools will clear stage immediately. - 3.
+The house and backstage will remain closed until all schools have had twenty (20) minutes in the space and on the lighting board. - a.
+This will be recorded by an unbiased timekeeper. - b.
+The timekeeper will announce 2 minutes, 1 minute, and 30 seconds. - c.
+Schools will clear stage immediately at the conclusion of their allotted time. - 3.
 Host sites will post directional signs backstage to assist in locating dressing rooms, rest rooms, etc. - 4.
 Host sites will provide backstage workers to assist in directing students and answering questions. - 5.
 Host sites are encouraged to provide a snack bar for participants.
 The host site can retain all proceeds from this service.